krakenCookie/krakenCookie.github.io/_posts/2017-10-28-selfspy_post.md

 Well, `selfspy` automatically records repeated "bracketed" key presses with a single entry.
 So 15 `Command + Tab`s in a row will be recorded as `<[Command + Tab]x15>`.
 By default, `getStats()` treats this as a single key press.
 This is useful if you want to consider making macros for, say, something that presses Backspace three times in a row.
 Note that only "bracketed" key presses are recorded this way.
 By setting `break_multitaps=TRUE`, we treat these repeated presses individually.

-## Understanding the output: Part II
+## Understanding the output: intermediate

 But what if you're not satisfied with something that you could basically do with the `selfstats` command?
 For example, what if you wanted to look at how you typed differently in different applications (perhaps for creating a `Python` layer or an `R` layer), or if you wanted to look at multi-press patterns?